Saroo Brierley: Search for his family

 Saroo grew up in Hobart in an Australian family.
-His Australian parents adopted another Indian boy, Mantosh.
+His Australian parents adopted another Indian boy, Mantosh, who became Saroo's brother.
 Saroo learned English and soon lost touch with Hindi.
 Saroo originated as a mispronunciation of his given name, Sheru.

 He studied business and hospitality at the Australian International Hotel School in Canberra.
-As an adult, he spent around 9,855 hours for three years conducting searches using the satellite images on Google Earth, painstakingly following railway lines radiating out from Howrah railway station.
+As an adult, he spent around three years conducting searches using the satellite images on Google Earth, painstakingly following railway lines radiating out from Howrah railway station.
 He relied on his vague memories of the main features around Burhanpur railway station, although he knew little of the name of the station except that it began with the letter B. Late one night in 2011, he came upon a small railway station that closely matched his childhood recollection of where he had become trapped in an empty carriage; the name of this station was Burhanpur, very close to a phonetic spelling of the name he remembered from his childhood ordeal.
 He followed the satellite images of the railway line north and found the town of Khandwa.
 He had no recollection of that name, but the town contained recognizable features, such as a fountain near the train tracks where he used to play.
 He was able to trace a path through the streets to what appeared to be the place where he and his family used to live.

 Following up on a lead, Saroo contacted a Facebook group based in Khandwa.
 The Facebook group reinforced his belief that Khandwa might be his hometown.

-In 2012, Saroo travelled to Khandwa in India and asked residents if they knew of any family that had lost their son 25 years ago.
+In 2012, Saroo travelled to Khandwa in India and asked residents if they knew of any family that had lost their son 25 years prior.
 He showed photographs of himself as a child in Hobart.
 Local people soon led him to his mother.
 He was also reunited with his sister, Shekila, and his surviving brother, Kallu, who are now a schoolteacher and factory manager, respectively.
 With the loss of Saroo and Guddu, their mother had been able to afford to send the other two to school.
 The reunion was extensively covered by Indian and international media.